Form 8.3 - The Vanguard Group, Inc.: REA Group Ltd

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary NPV Purchase 13 201.00 AUD Ordinary NPV Purchase 305 202.02 AUD Ordinary NPV Purchase 360 202.06 AUD
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary NPV Sale 96 205.51 AUD

 (b) Cash-settled derivative transactions